9QIX/HTB-SOCAnalystPrerequisites/VI. Introduction to Active Directory/I. Active Directory Overview/I. Why Active Directory.md

 As said before, 95% of Fortune 500 companies run Active Directory, and Microsoft has a near-complete monopoly in the directory services space.
 Even though many companies are transitioning to cloud and hybrid environments, on-prem AD is not going away for many companies.
 If you are performing network penetration testing engagements, you can be nearly sure to encounter AD in some way on almost all of them.

 This fundamental knowledge will make us better attackers and give us insight into AD that will be extremely useful when providing remediation advice to our clients.
-A deep understanding of AD will make peeling back the layers less daunting, and we will have the same confidence when approaching an environment
+A deep understanding of AD will make peeling back the layers less daunting, and we will have the same confidence when approaching an environment with 10,000 hosts as we do with one with 20.